 People need water to drink, cook, and bathe.
 People's use of water changes how much water is available for people and animals and the quality of it.
-The different activities that people do that require water, such as farming or watering their lawns, and the amount of water people use will affect how much water is available for people to use and how clean that water is.
+Different activities that people do, such as farming or watering their lawns or using a lot of water will affect how much water is available and how clean that water is.
 Dirty water can make living conditions of animals, who depend on and live in our water bodies, unhealthy.
-When towns or cities are built roads are also built to safely allow people to travel between their homes and work places, schools, stores, and other locations.
+When towns or cities are built, roads are also built to safely allow people to travel between their homes and work places, schools, stores, and other locations.
 Usually, roads are built with materials that do not let water pass through.
 Water that flows over hard surfaces or surfaces where water cannot pass through (impermeable surfaces) is called runoff.
 Runoff water will eventually evaporate or enter a storm drain.
 Storm drains are pathways to nearby water bodies, such as the ocean, and are installed to make sure our towns or cities do not flood, but are sometimes large enough to also allow trash to enter.